Forest frustrate Chelsea to earn precious point

 And it was Nigerian striker Awoniyi who rescued a point for Forest with a second headed goal in the 68th minute, as Chelsea's poor defending cost them all three points once again.

-A draw was a fair result, with a point of more use to Forest than to Chelsea.

-Frank Lampard's decision to recall Mendy for the first time since November looked to have backfired badly when Forest took the lead in the 13th minute.

-The Ivory Coast goalkeeper was chosen in place of replaced Kepa Arrizabalaga, but was slow to leave his line when Renan Lodi fired in a cross from the left.
+Lampard defended his decision to recall Mendy for the first time since November, despite the Ivorian's error in the 13th minute, when he was slow to leave his line as Renan Lodi fired in a cross from the left.
 With centre-backs Thiago Silva and Benoit Badiashile already jumping for the ball, Mendy was late to the party and failed to get to the ball ahead of Awoniyi, who had the simple task of heading it into an unguarded goal.

 Forest were good value for their lead at half-time, with Chelsea failing to really stretch Keylor Navas in the visiting goal.
 Sterling was sent through on goal by a long ball forward from Enzo Fernandez, but the England man's shot lacked conviction and was well blocked by Joe Worrall.